seungjae-won/Improvement-of-class-imbalance-of-human-motion-data-through-feature-genertor/README.md

 | 5 : 1      | 71.67 % | 24.17 % | 10.83 % | 48.33 % |
 | 10 : 1      | 65.00 % | 24.17 % | 15.00 % | 41.67 % |

+                                            -- This is an ongoing project and not the final result. --

 ### Discussion
+1. Features that have passed LSTM may not be suitable
+2. The performance of weight balancing is remakably low.
+3. As oversampling also seems to have degraded performace, consider the oversampling technique of sequence data.